 Acknowledgements

 The authors would like to acknowledge ESA project AOPT-2423 for providing SAR.
 We are grateful to the Brazilian CNPQ project “Internal wave systems in the tropical and western south Atlantic: from satellite views to local predictability”, and the Federal University of Rio Grande (FURG), Brazil, for hosting sabbatical periods during the early stages of this paper.
 J. M. Magalhaes is grateful for an FCT research grant (SFRH/BPD/84420/2012).
 M. Buijsman was supported by the Oﬃce of Naval Research (ONR) under grant number ONRDC32025354.
+Finally, the authors greatly appreciate the revisions made by Professors Leo Maas and Kevin Lamb, which significantly improved the quality of the manuscript, as well as fruitful discussions with Professor Roger Grimshaw.

 References: